alankrantas/svelteapp-typescript-go/README.md

-# A Svelte Demo Web App with Golang Backend Service and SQLite
+# A Full-Stack Demo App With Svelte, Golang and SQLite

-This is a simple shopping demo app, inspired by the same Angular/React/Vue.js examples in <i>[Essential Typescript](https://github.com/Apress/essential-typescript-4)</i> by Adam Freeman:
+This is a simple shopping demo app, based on the same Angular/React/Vue.js examples in <i>[Essential Typescript](https://github.com/Apress/essential-typescript-4)</i> by Adam Freeman:

 - The frontend is built with [Svelte](https://svelte.dev/) and [SvelteKit](https://kit.svelte.dev/) using [TypeScript](https://www.typescriptlang.org/). `@sveltejs/adapter-static` is used to generate a static JavaScript production.
 The CSS styles are provided by [Bootstrap](https://getbootstrap.com/).
-- The backend is built with [Golang](https://go.dev/) - a web server/REST APIs using [gin](https://github.com/gin-gonic/gin) plus the [go-sqlite3](https://github.com/mattn/go-sqlite3) package as the SQLite database driver.
+- The backend APIs and web server is built with [Golang](https://go.dev/) plus [gin](https://github.com/gin-gonic/gin) and use [go-sqlite3](https://github.com/mattn/go-sqlite3) as the SQLite database driver.
 In theory you can swap the DB driver to the ones you like.
 - A Dockerfile that creates a single container with multi-stage builds (image size ~26 MB).

 Adam Freeman's original projects use `json-server` on an Express server as mock API services.
 I did not change the spec of the services for the sake of demonstration.
 Right now, like all the original examples, the app only reads product lists and write order data.
 The `Axios` package used in the original examples is replaced with `fetch`.

 The purpose of project is an experiment to build a small, modern and self-contained full-stack monolithic application, but it is not meant to be a practical template for any real world applications.

 ![ezgif-5-22d3d39425](https://user-images.githubusercontent.com/44191076/148008744-14f89c9d-5343-483a-8bdc-c05618a84acc.gif)

-A similar version using Vue.js, Express, MongoDB and Docker Compose [can be found here](https://github.com/alankrantas/vueapp-typescript-express).
+A similar version using Vue.js, Express, MongoDB and Docker Compose [can be found here](https://github.com/alankrantas/vueapp-typescript-express) (no longer maintained).

 ## Setup Local Project